EastCoastGreenwayAlliance/ecg-map/README.md

 The `-D` flag will save the dependency to `devDependencies` in `package.json`.

+If you do this, make sure to commit the updated `yarn.lock` file in the `root` and/or `client` depending on where you modified dependencies.

 #### Foreman
 You will also need [Foreman](http://ddollar.github.io/foreman/) to run the Node.JS server locally, as Foreman is used to make environment variables specified in a `.env` file accessible to Node.JS (see the section on environment variables).